RxnWeaver/RxnWeaver/doc/design/molecule-normal-form.md

 *N.B.
 We do not use InChI's provision to store stereo information relative to the second atom.
 We always store stereo information of a bond relative to the first atom.*

+In addition, each bond tracks if it is aromatic, if it participates in any rings, which rings it participates in if so, if it is in a chain linking two separate ring systems (that belong to the same connected component), _etc_.